EVerest/EVerest/docs/general/05_existing_modules.rst

 Add modules to the configuration
 --------------------------------

-Being on the Admin Panel page, you will see a blank page.

 Click on the menu symbol at the upper left corner to open the main menu and click on `Config`.
 A new left side-menu will appear.